dineshelavazhagan/goole_lens-ai-/README.md

    you can make changes for dataset_dir for overall search where it searches all images instead of label-separated change query_image_path for different query images to try

-**This approach does not give desired output BUT FIASS index gives far better results compared to LSH**
+**This approach does not give the desired output BUT the FIASS index gives far better results compared to LSH**